darvin/xcode-yamlizer/README.md

 Imagine a brave new world with XCode's `nib`s, model files, storyboards, project files - all in YAML.
 Thats what that project do!

+You can see how pretty it looks on Github in this sample repo.

 ## Installation